tgvashworth/integrator/README.md

 ## Concepts

-**Note**: this list is incomplete - it should match what is implemented.
+**Note**: this list is incomplete - it should match what has been implemented.

 ### Actions